gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 (See https://xkcd.com/927/)

-For developers invested in the SPIR-V ecosystem for Vulkan and OpenGL, the key will be convertibility between WGLSL and SPIR-V.
+For developers invested in the SPIR-V ecosystem for Vulkan and OpenGL, the key will be convertibility between WGSL and SPIR-V.
 For shaders that only use WebGPU features, WebGPU Community Group members expect to develop tooling to faithfully convert between WGSL and “Shader” SPIR-V.